anothrNick/github-tag-action/README.md

 - On push (or merge), the action will:
   - Get latest tag
   - Bump tag with minor version unless any commit message contains `#major` or `#patch`
-  - Pushes tag to github
+  - Pushes tag to GitHub
   - If triggered on your repo's default branch (`master` or `main` if unchanged), the bump version will be a release tag.
   - If triggered on any other branch, a prerelease will be generated, depending on the bump, starting with `*-<PRERELEASE_SUFFIX>.1`, `*-<PRERELEASE_SUFFIX>.2`, ...